-For over ten years, the National Catholic Development Conference (NCDC) has offered "Fundamentals and More," a workshop specifically designed for small religious institutes that currently have no resource development program.
+Since 2005, the National Catholic Development Conference (NCDC) has offered "Fundamentals and More," a workshop specifically designed for small religious institutes that currently have no resource development program.

 This workshop was created in response to a survey of religious institutes conducted by the National Religious Retirement Office (NRRO) and NCDC that indicated some significant trends: